 She felt stuck in the center.

-On one side of her was her brother and a man that just moments ago tried to kill her.
+On one side of her were her brother and a man that just moments ago tried to kill her.
 On the other was a group of people she considered family, but there was clearly something wrong with them.

 “You’re not welcomed here Coldwell,” Mr.McCormic snapped.

 Dominic merely huffed at the man, “If I’m not, then neither is my sister.”

 “You still call her such after your baboon went after her?”
 The baboon in question, Butch, stepped forward threateningly.
 Marissa noticed the gun clutched in his hand.
 Dominic held his hand out, signaling Butch to stop.

 “Butch was merely doing his job.
 This is family matters and you should stay out of it.”

 Marissa was looking for an exit in the midst of their conversation.
 She just wanted to get away from all of them.

 “All this talking is getting us nowhere,” Butch pulled out his gun and the young man that Dominic had tossed aside earlier jumped out of his corner and fought Butch for the weapon.

 Dominic’s body fell from out of nowhere, landing before them.
 The instant his feet hit the ground, he had his weapon aimed and ready to fire at them.